gpzhu/enmRoute/README.md

 ## Example 2

-This is an advanced example which could help you optimize survey route.
+This is an advanced practice which could help you optimize survey route.
 It works by iterative running above procedure to generate the relationship between survey expenses and number of patches to be sampled.
-Total survey time (TS) would be depended on surveying time spent in these high ranked patches and driving time between the patches.
+Total survey expense time would be depended on surveying time spent in these high ranked patches and driving time between the patches.
 The driving time would be related to the distance between centroids of these patches, where patch surveying time would be linearly scaled with